-The Log Information page displays events that take place on the KN1108v / KN1116v, and provides a breakdown of the time, the severity, the user, and a description of each one.
+The Log Information page displays events that take place on the KVM over IP switch, and provides a breakdown of the time, the severity, the user, and a description of each one.
 You can change the sort order of the display by clicking on the column headings.